P'unk Ave

 What is the Nature-Based STEM Community of Practice?

 During virtual monthly PDs in the fall, 4 workshops led by local environmental education partners boost teacher content knowledge in four subject areas: watersheds, birds, native plants, and composting/waste.
 During virtual monthly PDs in the winter and spring, teachers learn how to build and lead an outdoor science investigation and earth action project with their students.
-The framework we use for this experience – NOAA’s Meaningful Watersheds Education Experience (MWEE) – employs pedagogies such as inquiry-based learning and project-based learning and aligns to STEELS/NGSS.
+The framework we use for this experience – NOAA’s Meaningful Watersheds Education Experience (MWEE) – employs pedagogies such as inquiry-based learning and project-based learning and aligns with STEELS.

-Building on these lessons, teachers will put these new competencies into practice with their students using the MWEE framework during the spring, which involves outdoor exploration and investigation, practicing phenomenon-based and 3D science learning, and building meaningful earth action projects that contribute to the local community and ecosystem.
+Building on these lessons, teachers will put these new competencies into practice with their students using the MWEE framework during the spring, which involves outdoor exploration and investigation, practicing STEELS phenomenon-based and 3D science learning, and building meaningful earth action projects that contribute to the local community and ecosystem.

 Who is eligible?